 - The loan limits include both FFELP and FDLP loans. - The amounts in the final column represent the combined maximum loan amount per year for Subsidized and Unsubsidized Stafford Loans.
 Accordingly, the maximum amount that a student may borrow under an Unsubsidized Stafford Loan is the difference between the combined maximum loan amount and the amount the student received in the form of a Subsidized Stafford Loan. - Independent undergraduate students, graduate students and professional students may borrow the additional amounts shown in the middle column.
-Dependent undergraduate students may also receive these additional loan amounts if their parents are unable to provide the family contribution amount and they do not qualify for a PLUS Loan. - Students attending certain medical schools are eligible for \$38,500 annually and \$189,000 in the aggregate. - The annual loan limits are sometimes reduced when the student is enrolled in a program of less than one academic year or has less than a full academic year remaining in his program.
+Dependent undergraduate students may also receive these additional loan amounts if their parents are unable to provide the family contribution amount and they cannot qualify for a PLUS Loan. - Students attending certain medical schools are eligible for \$38,500 annually and \$189,000 in the aggregate.

+The annual loan limits are sometimes reduced when the student is enrolled in a program of less than one academic year or has less than a full academic year remaining in his program.

 Repayment .
-Repayment of principal on a Stafford Loan begins six months after the borrower graduates, withdraws or drops to less than half-time enrollment status.
+Repayment of principal on a Stafford Loan does not begin while the borrower remains a qualified student, but only after a 6-month grace period.
 In general, each loan must be scheduled for repayment over a period of not more than 10 years after repayment begins.
-New borrowers on or after October 7, 1998 who accumulate an outstanding loan balance under FFELP totaling more than \$30,000 are entitled to extend repayment for up to 25 years, subject to minimum repayment amounts.
-Consolidation Loan borrowers may be scheduled for repayment up to 30 years depending on the borrower's indebtedness.
+New borrowers on or after October 7, 1998 who accumulate outstanding loans under FFELP totaling more than \$30,000 are entitled to extend repayment for up to 25 years, subject to minimum repayment amounts, and Consolidation Loan borrowers may be scheduled for repayment up to 30 years depending on the borrower's indebtedness.
 The Higher Education Act currently requires minimum annual payments of \$600, unless the borrower and the lender agree to lower payments, except that negative amortization is not allowed.
 The Act and related regulations require lenders to offer a choice among standard, graduated, income-sensitive and extended repayment schedules, if applicable, to all borrowers entering repayment.

-Graces, Deferment and Forbearance Periods.
-After the borrower stops pursuing at least a half-time course of study, he generally must begin to repay the principal and interest of a Stafford Loan following the grace period.
-However, no principal payments need to be made, subject to certain conditions, during deferment and forbearance periods.
+Grace Periods, Deferral Periods and Forbearance Periods.
+After the borrower stops pursuing at least a half-time course of study, he generally must begin to repay principal of a Stafford Loan following the grace period.
+However, no principal repayments need be made, subject to some conditions, during deferment and forbearance periods.